Iron16Bit/distributed-storage-system/README.md

 # Distributed Storage System

-A fault-tolerant, peer-to-peer key-value storage system implementation using the Actor model with Akka.
+A p2p key-value storage system implementation using the Actor model with Akka.
 This system provides distributed data storage with configurable replication, consistency guarantees, and failure handling capabilities.

 ## 🏗️ System Architecture

-The system implements a distributed hash table (DHT) with the following key features:
+The system implements a distributed storage system with the following key features:

 - **Actor-based Architecture**: Built using Akka actors for concurrent and distributed processing
 - **Configurable Replication**: Supports N/W/R parameters for tunable consistency and availability